You are here

 Reporting IRMER incidents

-How to make an IR(ME)R notification
+Make an IR(ME)R notification

-Please make the notification using the incident report form.
+Make the notification using the incident report form.

 What happens next?